kenklin/p1lapchart/README.md

 The final graphical visualizations (bottom screenshot) are created on the browser via JavaScript that uses [D3](http://d3js.org/) to graphically render the race information from the JSON objects.

-Click on the final (bottom-most) picture to run it.
 <table>
 <tr><td align="center">
 <a href="http://www.mylaps.com/en/lapchart/2695656"><img src="https://github.com/kenklin/p1lapchart/blob/master/images/p1lapchart-mylaps.png?raw=true"></a>